rydmike/rydmike.github.io/colorscheme.md

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/CollageSize50.png?raw=true" alt="ColorScheme Intro"/>

-The **FlexColorScheme** package is now available on [pub.dev](https://pub.dev/packages/flex_color_scheme) as a pre-release dev version.
+**FlexColorScheme** is available on pub.dev as a [package](https://pub.dev/packages/flex_color_scheme), it is currently released as a pre-release development version.
 Documentation is still being improved and there are some pending API changes planned before the 1.0.0 release.

  ### Live WEB versions of the FlexColorScheme examples in the pub.dev package